Pacific Northwest, Seattle Area Hiking with Kids

 - Consult a guide book and map before doing a hike.

-- Dogs must be on a leash.
+- Dogs must be on a leash on most trails.

 - Don’t leave valuables anywhere in your car.